Meet Michelle Goldsmith, Counsellor in Huddersfield, UK

 This work looks like sitting in a room and letting the silence speak as words unfold over time.
 For others, it means walking through the woods and letting the rhythm of movement bring up the things that need to surface.

-It’s one of the reasons I offer outdoor sessions—because therapy shouldn’t be limited to four walls.
+It’s one of the reasons I offer outdoor sessions.
 Sometimes we think better when we’re moving, and sometimes our nervous systems settle more easily under open sky.

 “The fact that a person has lost her way, is injured, wandering, or wondering, is an important part of her story.
 Injury, in a symbolic sense, always marks the place where the ‘treasure’ will be found.”